tvadhisti/inventory-list-mobile/README.md

 13. AspectRatio: Enforces a specific aspect ratio for its child.

+**3. List the form input elements you used in this assignment and explain why you used these input elements!**

+In my assignment, several form input elements from Flutter were used to collect user input in the application:

+1. TextFormField: This element is suitable for fields like the item name, amount, and description, where users need to type in text.
+It provides features like hint text, validation, and real-time updates.

+2. ElevatedButton: The "Save" button is crucial for submitting the form.
+ElevatedButton is offering a visible and interactive button.

+3. AlertDialog: An AlertDialog informs the user that the product has been saved.

 **4. Clean Architecture in A Flutter**

 In Flutter, Clean Architecture means arranging our code in different layers so it is easier to manage and test.
 There are several layers: